awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MySQL.md

 You can migrate data from any MySQL\-compatible database \(MySQL, MariaDB, or Amazon Aurora MySQL\) using AWS Database Migration Service\.
 MySQL versions 5\.5, 5\.6, 5\.7, and 8\.0\.
 MariaDB versions 10\.0\.24 to 10\.0\.28, 10\.1, 10\.2, 10\.3, 10\.4, and 10\.5, and also Amazon Aurora MySQL, are supported for on\-premises\.

 **Note**
 Support for MySQL 8\.0 as a source is available in AWS DMS versions 3\.4\.0 and later, except when the transaction payload is compressed\.
+AWS DMS doesn't currently support CDC replication using MySQL 8\.0 as a source when binary log encryption is turned on\.

 You can use SSL to encrypt connections between your MySQL\-compatible endpoint and the replication instance\.
 For more information on using SSL with a MySQL\-compatible endpoint, see [Using SSL with AWS Database Migration Service](CHAP_Security.md#CHAP_Security.SSL)\.